Japanese Culture and Traditions

 Omiyage (お土産) is the Japanese word for a souvenir.
 While souvenirs are common worldwide, the art of gift-giving in Japan is unique.
 Omiyage in Japan typically involves specially made snacks like cookies, Senbei crackers, or Manjū treats.

 You can find these snacks all over Japan, but many region-specific flavors come in beautifully packaged boxes.
-When traveling abroad or across Japan, bringing back these snacks for the people in your office and your family is common.
+When traveling abroad or across Japan, it is common to bring back these snacks for the people in your office and your family.

 It’s not required to bring back any omiyage; however, it is a bit of a social taboo not to get back anything if your colleagues know you went on a trip.